 The containers are launched on the basis of preconfigured Docker images to minimize the configuration required.
-If you're new to Docker, this guide will quickly introduce you to the concept.
+If you're new to Docker, our guide to Docker basics will quickly introduce you to the concept.

 Step 1: Add the service

-Go to the build action and switch to the Services tab.
+Go to the PHP and switch to the Services tab.
 Select MySQL from the dropdown list:

 Step 2: Add connection details

 Once the database is attached, you will see connection details which should be put in the configuration file of our application.
 In this example, we'll use an

 Step 3: Prepare PHP container for MySQL